VP of Brand & Creative: John Schreiber

 Internal Division Branding

 Following the Matthews Corporate rebrand, my relationship with the company grew and I was entrusted to also rebrand other divisions of the company.
-These projects included work directly for the executive team, logo development, brand guidelines, and creation of visual communications.
+These projects included work directly for the executive team, logo development, brand guidelines, and the creation of visual communications.